Elderly woman found on Far South Side had been dismembered

 “Right now we are relying very heavily on physical evidence from the crime scene, assuming she was murdered in this home; we don’t know for sure,” Guglielmi said.

 Police had no one in custody Monday and a weapon had not been recovered, Guglielmi said, it was unclear whether the woman lived in the home alone.
-Police did not release her name.
+Authorities have not released her identity.

+The Cook County Medical Examiner’s Office conducted an autopsy on the woman Monday, but did not immediately rule on the cause and manner of her death pending further investigation.